 *Please note, a copy of your passport is also required.

 We have various resources to help you prepare for your enrollment at Cornell.

 A Message About Visas

-If you don’t know the procedure in your country to apply for a U.S. Visa and have access to the Internet, go to http://travel.state.gov/content/visas/english/study-exchange.html.
-The International Students and Scholars Office also posts ongoing updates.
+If you don’t know the procedure in your country to apply for a U.S. Visa and have access to the Internet, go to https://travel.state.gov/content/travel/en/us-visas.html.
+The Office of Global Learning also posts ongoing updates.

 As soon as you know that you intend to enroll at Cornell, return your completed Declaration of Finances and I-20 Address Verification Form with a copy of the page in your passport showing your name as it is listed legally (your name, as listed on your I-20, must match the name on your passport exactly).